Best practice timed diagnostic pathways

 4. Patients and care-givers should be asked what information they require about the pathway, provided with standard leaflets about investigations when sending confirmation of appointment, confirmation of next step(s) and any patient needs required to prepare for the day (for example, can they eat and drink before), and whether they have any disabilities or language barriers.

-5. Patients should be informed about cancer being diagnosed at the earliest face-to-face opportunity, unless the patient has expressed an alternative method to speed up communication.
-In this timed pathway, this can be done as part of the clinical assessment process, follow-up testing or results outpatient appointment.
-Early consideration of patient’s fitness for radical therapy and requirements for prehabilitation should be addressed as soon as possible in the pathway to minimise delays in expediting treatment.
+7. Patients should be informed about cancer being ruled out, or diagnosed at the earliest face-to-face opportunity, unless the patient has expressed an alternative method of communication in order to speed up communication.
+In this timed pathway, this can be done at a testing clinic, a follow-up testing or results outpatient appointment.
+Early consideration of patient’s fitness for radical therapy and requirements for pre-habilitation should be addressed as soon as possible in the pathway to minimise delays in expediting treatment.

-All patients diagnosed with cancer should have a referral to relevant allied health professionals, including a specialist dietitian and speech and language therapist within seven calendar days of diagnosis, and where required, will also be involved during treatment planning.
+All patients diagnosed with cancer should have a referral to relevant allied health professionals (AHPs), including a specialist dietitian within seven calendar days of diagnosis, and where required, will also be involved during treatment planning.
 Local protocols and initiatives should be developed in collaboration with perioperative medicine, elderly care and specialist dietitians.
-Where lung cancer is ruled out, letters can be sent to the patient and GP informing them of the non-cancer diagnosis and next steps on a non-urgent pathway or discharge back to GP.
-Cancer waiting time rules (including ‘clock start’, ‘adjustments’ and ‘clock stop’) are set out in the National Cancer Waiting Times Monitoring Dataset Guidance v11.0.
+Cancer waiting time rules (including ‘clock start’, ‘adjustments’ and ‘clock stop’) are set out in the National Cancer Waiting Times Monitoring Dataset Guidance v11.0

-8. Personalised care and support planning should be based on the patient and clinician(s) completing an holistic needs assessment (HNA), usually soon after diagnosis.
-The HNA ensures conversations focus on what matters to the patient, considering wider health, wellbeing, practical issues and support in addition to clinical needs and fitness.
+13. Personalised care and support planning should be based upon the patient and clinician(s) completing a holistic needs assessment (HNA), usually soon after diagnosis.
+The HNA ensures conversations focus on what matters to the patient, considering wider health, wellbeing and practical issues in addition to clinical needs and fitness.
 This enables shared decision-making regarding treatment and care options.

 Can be used to undertake a baseline audit of services being delivered and whether sufficient capacity is in place to routinely deliver, identify areas for improvement, select measurements for improvement, and conduct re-audits as part of continuous improvement.